 Encyclopedia of Erotic Literature

-With its 2 volumes, 1,758 pages, 540+ entries, and six years of work with over 400 contributors and the best scholars and advisers in the field from all over the globe and from diverse universities such as Oxford, Cambridge, London, Harvard, Yale, Princeton, and Berkeley, this reference work is the very first of its kind and should prove a valuable research tool in the Humanities.
-Mainly aimed at libraries market (for the moment, as a paperback edition is also contemplated at this time) it is currently distributed all over the world.
+With its 2 volumes, 1,758 pages, 540+ entries, and six years of work with over 200 contributors and the best scholars and advisers in the field from all over the globe and from diverse universities such as Oxford, Cambridge, London, Harvard, Yale, Princeton, and Berkeley, this reference work is the very first of its kind and should prove a valuable research tool in the Humanities.
+Mainly aimed at libraries market, it is currently distributed all over the world.
 Neither a bibliographical listing nor an anthology of extracts from a limited number of texts, this encyclopedia is a comprehensive and discursive description and analysis of those innumerable works, written in many different languages throughout our known history, in which ‘sex-talk’ is the dominant discourse.
 The history of this literature is 4000 years old, i.e. almost as old as the history of writing itself.

 Coverage